 - According to the National Highway Traffic Safety Administration (NHTSA), roughly three out of four parents have not properly installed his or her child’s safety seat.
 Have a certified technician inspect your car seat to ensure that you know how to install and use the seat correctly.
 Find a local child car seat inspection station by visiting https://www.nhtsa.gov/

 - Lead by example and always wear your seat belt.
 As your child gets older, explain the importance of wearing a seat belt and using safety restraints.

-Please do not hesitate to contact attorneys Laura Brown and Dale Williams if you have lost a loved one in an auto accident due to another party’s carelessness.
+Please do not hesitate to contact attorney Laura Brown if you have lost a loved one in an auto accident due to another party’s carelessness.
 There may be appropriate legal action that can protect your family’s rights and provide financial compensation to assist with your current and future losses.
-Call (888) 741-6200 to schedule a free and confidential consultation.
+Schedule a free and confidential consultation.